graysurf/zsh-kit/README.md

 This file is **not tracked by Git** and will be automatically appended with quotes over time.
 If it does not exist, the system will fall back to a default quote.

+> 🧰 This setup expects you to have your favorite CLI tools installed.
+> It won't hand-hold you, and assumes tools like `eza`, `tree`, `bat`, or `fzf` are already available.
+> If something errors out, you're probably just missing a binary — install and carry on.

 ## Philosophy

 No magic.
 Fully reproducible.
 Proudly minimal.